RomainFallet/nas-raspberry-nextcloud/README.md

-# (Re)Take control of your datas at home with Mailinabox and Nextcloud on a Raspberry Pie 4 NAS
+# (Re)Take control of your datas with Mailinabox and Nextcloud (Raspberry Pie 4 NAS)

 ## Installation guide